 They are characterized by being black and white, having an average size compared to others whales of the same species.

 They feed on other whales of the family of rorquals.

 These killer whales have a large patch around the eye.
 Their white portion has a yellowish tinge, so actually they are gray and feed on sealss.

 These whales move in large herds, of approximately 9 to 35 individuals per group.
-Although there are still no studies to prove their food preferences, it is suspected that they eat fish exclusively.
+Although there are still no studies to prove their food preferences, it’ s suspected that they only eat fish .
 They have a fairly small eye patch, which is another of their characteristics.

 Know it´s time to know the disticntive characteristics of these creatures…